Skip to Content

 • Clean it appropriately: When washing your lawnmower, always use appropriate cleaners and rinse it with clean water.
 Avoid using harsh chemicals because they also cause dry rot.

-• Avoid letting it sit for long: Leaving your mower sitting around for years increases the chances of dry rot.
-In addition, tires lose tread hence the risk of rotting.
-The catch here is that you should always replace tires with low treads with new ones.
+• Avoid letting it sit for long: Leaving your mower around for years increases the chances of dry rot.
+In addition, tires lose tread, which increases the risk of rotting.
+The catch is that you should always replace tires with low treads with new ones.

 • Protect from sunlight: Direct sunlight causes dry rot.
 Thus, you should always store your lawnmower in a garage or a shed.